SolaceHarmony/ember-ml-kotlin/src/commonMain/kotlin/ai/solace/emberml/tensor/bitwise/README.md

 This interface-based structure provides better organization and documentation of the functionality, making the code more maintainable and easier to understand.

+## Progress Update

+Since the initial refactoring, we've made significant progress:

+1. **Implementation Classes Created**:
+   - **DefaultChunkOperations**: Implements the ChunkOperations interface, providing concrete implementations for chunk manipulation methods like addChunks, subChunks, mulChunks, and compareAbs.
+   - **DefaultBitManipulationOperations**: Implements the BitManipulationOperations interface, providing concrete implementations for bit manipulation methods like shiftLeft, shiftRight, multiplyBy2ToThePower, and divideBy2ToThePower.

+2. **ArithmeticUtils Class**:
+   - Created a utility class that provides static methods for arithmetic operations.
+   - Uses the DefaultChunkOperations and DefaultBitManipulationOperations implementations.
+   - Provides implementations for add, subtract, multiply, divide, and other operations.
+   - Serves as a stepping stone toward the full delegation pattern, allowing us to move code out of MegaNumber while maintaining functionality.

+3. **Tests Passing**:
+   - All tests for MegaFloat and MegaInteger are passing, confirming that our refactoring hasn't broken any functionality.

+These changes represent significant progress toward our goal of making the MegaNumber implementation more modular and maintainable.
+The next steps will build on this foundation.

 ## Future Refactoring Plan

 The current refactoring is the first step in a larger plan to make the MegaNumber implementation more modular and maintainable.
 The next steps in the refactoring process would be: